BryanWang0702/MiSleep/README.md

 There is a config.ini in the root directory of MiSleep source package, multiple parameters can be self define there, check [config.ini](https://bryanwang.cn/MiSleep/#config-file) for detail.

+4. Auto stage

+Finally, now we have the auto stage function!
+Check it in the tool.

 **Future**: Open for suggestions :).

 ---